nadilHesara/BBMS/BBMS/README.md

 - **Campaign Management**
   - Create, update, and view donation campaigns.
   - Donors can explore and register for upcoming campaigns.
-  - Historical campaign data for hospitals and admins.
+  - Past campaign data for hospitals and admins.

 - **Blood Stock Monitoring**
   - Real-time display of blood stock availability.
   - Filter by **blood type** and **location**.

 - **Responsive Design**
-  - Works seamlessly on **desktops, tablets, and mobile devices**.
-  - Built using **Tailwind CSS + Bootstrap** for maximum flexibility.
+  - Built using **Tailwind CSS + Bootstrap + Regular CSS** for maximum flexibility.

 - **Dark/Light Theme Support**
   - Toggle between themes for a comfortable user experience.

 - **Notifications & Feedback**
-  - Toasts and modals for important updates, errors, and confirmations.
+  - Toasts for important updates, errors, and confirmations.
+  - Emails for notifying the user on important updates.

 ---